coreperf/coreperf.github.io/projects/rejit/index.md

 look for its end.

 The code required to match backward is very similar to the code matching forward.
-<br />Matching backward with submatches containing greed patterns (eg.
+<br />Matching backward with submatches containing greed patterns (e.g.
 `(a*)(a*)root`) may look like an issue.
 Although this is not implemented in Rejit, I believe it can easily be overcome:
 <br />
-When matching forward, the code updating the nodes of the automaton has to prefer paths favoring the greedy patterns occurring earlier in the regexp: it matches as many characters as possible for the earlier greedy patterns.
+When matching forward, the code updating the nodes of the automaton has to prefer paths favouring the greedy patterns occurring earlier in the regexp: it matches as many characters as possible for the earlier greedy patterns.
 When matching backward this preference must be preserved, but will be translated in matching as few characters as possible to greedy patterns occurring later in